Risheek10/Utility-Service-Provider-Project/README.md

 - Simulates 6 months of utility service data

-# Compiling the code
+# Compiling and running the code
 - Make sure to be in the "Backend" folder while you compile

 - Do **g++ billing.cpp data.cpp -o ../cgi-bin/billing.cgi**

 - After compiling, go back to the project root diretory

 - Do "**python server.py**" to get the local host running.
-If the server does not start go into the server.py code and change the host to 4000 or an unused port.
+If the server does not start go into the server.py code and change the port to 4000 or an unused port.

 - Click the Localhost link and follow the menu-driven interface to: